 What is Home for Charlotte Creatives?

 Join us as we dive into and discuss the reality of home for the creative community in Charlotte as we live stream from the Arts Factory in Charlotte’s Historic West End.
-Moderated by Talk Show Host and Speaker Ohavia Phillips and Charlotte Is Creative co-founders Matt Olin and Tim Miner, the conversation will explore existing opportunities and hurdles, delve into the challenges of navigating institutional and cultural structures, and discuss whether there is a collective future vision for art and artists in Charlotte as we move into this new decade.
-Panelists include the Charlotte-based artists from Home: Dave Butler, Crista Cammaroto, and J. Stacy Utley.
+Moderated by Talk Show Host and Speaker Ohavia Phillips and Charlotte Is Creative co-founders Matt Olin and Tim Miner, the conversation will explore existing opportunities and hurdles, delve into the challenges of navigating institutional and cultural structures, and discuss whether there is a collective future vision for art and artists in Charlotte as we navigate a quickly changing world.
+Panelists include the Charlotte-based artists from HOME: Dave Butler, Crista Cammaroto, and J. Stacy Utley.
 The artists will be joined in discussion by leaders from Queen City arts institutions: Amy Herman, co-founder of Goodyear Arts; Bruce LaRowe, interim CEO of Bechtler Museum; Alli Celebron-Brown, President and CEO of the McColl Center for Art + Innovation; Todd Herman, President and CEO of the Mint Museum; Todd D. Smith, Executive Director of Bechtler Museum; and Alexys Taylor, former Manager, Collections & Exhibitions, Harvey B. Gantt Center for African-American Arts + Culture.